 Courses for Organizations

-Below is a brief description of each of the E-Learning courses we currently offer.
-If you would like more detailed information on the course content, please click on the name of the course below.
+Below is a brief description of each E-Learning course we currently offer.
+If you would like more detailed information on course content, please click on the name of the course below.

 Multiple lessons provide in-depth, interactive content using a body systems approach.
 Content is validated and regularly updated by content experts to reflect current nursing knowledge and practice.

 Eight modules, broken into three units covering business management, effective leadership and personal development, teach essential skills for those in leadership roles or looking to enter management.
 Developed in partnership with the American Organization of Nurse Executives (AONE).

 Two modules divided into 10 lessons provide practice in dysrhythmia analysis and interpretation using a step-by-step approach.
 The course covers cardiac anatomy and physiology, ECG equipment, lead placement, ECG waveforms and intervals and troubleshooting pacemakers.
 Ideal for critical care nurses, cardiac technicians and any healthcare professional working with monitored patients.